Capppe/parliament_browser/README.md

 # Features

-- Search for members of parliament by name
+- A FlatList of currenyly sitting members is shown when opening the app
-- A FlatList of all members is shown when opening the app
+- Search for ALL members of parliament by name
 - View a members details by clicking on them